 Location: Beaver Stadium, University Park, Pennsylvania

-Weather expectations: Cloudy, with a high of 50 degrees, light winds blowing south/southeast at four to five miles per hour
+Weather expectations: Sunny, temperatures around 52 degrees at kickoff, winds blowing west/southwest at around four to eight miles per hour

 This poll is closed